yuki-kimoto/giblognet/old/README_v1.md

 ### Start

-You can start the application by running the provided gitprep script.
+You can start the application by running the provided giblognet script.
 The application is run in the background and the port is **10020** by default.

-    ./gitprep
+    ./giblognet

 Then access the following URL.

     http://localhost:10020

-If you want to change the port, edit gitprep.conf.
+If you want to change the port, edit giblognet.conf.
 If you cannot access this port, you might change the firewall settings.

 ### Stop

 You can stop the application by adding the **--stop** option.

-    ./gitprep --stop
+    ./giblognet --stop

 ## FAQ

-## Can't find git command from GitPrep
+## Can't find git command from Giblog Net

-If you install git into your local directry, you must add the correct git command path to the config file **gitprep.conf** .
+If you install git into your local directry, you must add the correct git command path to the config file **giblognet.conf** .

     [basic]
     ;;; Git command path